General rules for the carriage of passengers

 14.3.1.
 If the passenger is not informed of the availability of re-routing within 100 minutes of the scheduled departure time of the delayed or cancelled service or missed transfer, the passenger shall have the right to enter into such a contract with other public transport providers, in which case the Carrier shall reimburse the passenger for the necessary, reasonable and appropriate costs incurred by the passenger.

 14.6.
 Compensation for delays shall be calculated on the basis of the total price actually paid by the passenger for the delayed trip.
-Where the contract of carriage is for a round trip, the compensation for delay in the case of the trip to the destination or the return trip shall be calculated on the basis of the price indicated on the ticket for that part of the trip.
-Where no such price is indicated for the individual parts of the trip, the compensation shall be calculated on the basis of half the price paid for the ticket.
+Where the contract of carriage is for a round trip, the compensation for delay in the case of the trip to the destination or the return trip shall be calculated on the basis of the price indicated on the Ticket for that part of the trip.
+Where no such price is indicated for the individual parts of the trip, the compensation shall be calculated on the basis of half the price paid for the Ticket.

 14.8.
 The Carrier shall not be obliged to pay compensation if it can prove that the delay, missed transfer or cancellation was directly caused by, or is inextricably linked to: